Chalarangelo/30-seconds-of-code/content/snippets/js/s/add-remove-event-listener.md

 ---
-title: Add or remove an event listener from element
+title: Add or remove an event listener in JavaScript
 shortTitle: Add or remove event listener
 type: story
 language: javascript